Mediterranean Diet for Menopause-is this really the best diet for you?

 Can the Mediterranean diet help with menopause symptoms?

-Yes, but more research is needed.
+Possibly—but more research is still needed.

-Another study found that women eating a plant-heavy diet (like the Mediterranean diet) were 14% more likely to eliminate hot flashes and night sweats within a year.
+- Another study found women eating a plant-heavy diet were 14% more likely to eliminate symptoms within a year.

 How to get started with the Mediterranean diet?